Codila/Python_Notes/README.md

 # Python_Notes

 This python notebook is taken from https://github.com/mGalarnyk Python Notebooks tutorials and I have added few more examples from my experience in learning
+I hope that it helps anyone learning python basics